-- ½ cup shredded unsweetened coconut do not toast this portion
+- ½ cup shredded unsweetened coconut, optional do not toast this portion

 - 3 cups confectioner's sugar

-- 1 to 2 tbsp almond milk see note
+- 1 to 2 tablespoon plant-based milk see note

-Beat the 16 tbsp butter, 1 banana, and 1 ½ cups sugar in mixer until creamy.
+- Beat the 16 tablespoon butter, 1 banana, and 1 ½ cups sugar in mixer until creamy.

-Add the egg replacer (equivalent of five eggs), 2 tbsp vanilla, and 1 tbsp almond extracts and beat until fully combined.
+- Add the 5 tablespoons of aquafaba, 1 tablespoon vanilla, and 1 teaspoon almond extract and beat until fully combined.
 The butter mixture may look curdled, that’s totally fine.

-In separate bowl, whisk the 3 cups flour, 1 tsp baking powder, ½ tsp baking soda, and ¼ tsp salt until fully combined.
+- In a separate large mixing bowl, whisk the 3 cups flour, 1 teaspoon baking powder, ½ teaspoon baking soda, and ¼ teaspoon salt until fully combined.

-Add half of the flour mixture to the butter and mix until almost combined.
-Add half of the almond milk (3/4 cup) and mix until it’s almost combined.
+- Add half of the flour mixture to the butter and mix until almost combined.
+Add half of the plant milk (¾ cup) and mix until it’s almost combined.
 Add the remaining flour and ¾ cup milk and mix until combined.
 Don’t over mix, you want the flour to be fully incorporated, just don’t over do it or the texture will be tough.

-Add the ½ cup untoasted coconut to mixture and stir until just combined.
+- Add the ½ cup un-toasted coconut to mixture and stir until just combined.
+Optional.

-Let cool for ten minutes on a rack and remove the cakes from the pans and let cool completely on the racks.
+- Let cool for 5 minutes on a rack and remove the cakes from the pans and let cool completely on the racks.

-After you remove the cake toast the coconut in the oven until it turns golden brown.
+- After you remove the cake toast the coconut in the oven until it turns golden brown.
 Approximately 5 to 8 minutes.
+Optional.

-Whip the 12 tbsp butter, 3 cups confectioner’s sugar, 1 tsp almond extract, and 1 to 2 tbsp (see note) almond milk until light and fluffy.
+- Whip the 12 tablespoon butter, 3 cups confectioner’s sugar, 1 teaspoon almond extract, and 1 to 2 tablespoon (see note) plant milk until light and fluffy.
 Spread evenly on the top and sides of the cake.
 Make sure that the cake is completely cool before frosting.
-Top with the 1 cup toasted coconut
+Top with the 1 cup toasted coconut.
+Optional.